kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 |`POST` is NOT idempotent.
 So if you retry the request N times, you will end up having N resources with N different URIs created on server.|`PUT` method is [idempotent](https://restfulapi.net/idempotent-rest-apis/).
 So if you send retry a request multiple times, that should be equivalent to single request modification.|`PATCH` is same as PUT as NOT idempotent|

 - **PUT** request always contains a full resource.
 This is necessary because, a necessary quality of PUT requests is idempotence — the quality of producing the same result even if the same request is made multiple times
+- **PUT** requests are particularly useful for major updates.
+- **PATCH** is used to make minor updates to resources and it’s not required to be idempotent
 ## Serialization
 ### Can you serialize hashtable and Why?
 - **No**, You **can’t** Serialize Hash table.Because, the .NET Framework does **not allow serialization** of any object that implements the `IDictionary` interface